diegoparrilla/slate/source/index.html.md

-exist_mx | The SMTP service is reachable using the hosts in the MX records. exist_address | The SMTP service recognizes the email address. exist_catchall | The SMTP service implements a catch-all email feature.
+exist_mx | The SMTP service is reachable using the hosts in the MX records. exist_address | The SMTP service recognizes the email address. exist_catchall | The SMTP service implements a catch-all email feature. graylisted | The SMTP service implements a graylisting feature, so the data in this object should be analyzed before considering it valid. timedout | The SMTP service timed out before completing all the tests.
+Hence, the data in this object should be considered not valid.

 ## freemail score